AdamPillis/HTML-and-CSS-Milestone-Project/README.md

 9. Update the page and the **live url** will be available and green when the site is public.

 ![Deployment stage of project](assets/images/screenshot-deployment.PNG "Deployment stage of project")

+The live link to this project after deployment is [GitHub link to Wild Atlantic Golf](https://adampillis.github.io/Wild-Atlantic-Golf-Guide/)

 ## 5. Credits